 Federal licenses and permits

-Check to see if any of your business activities are listed here, and then check with the right federal agency to see how to apply.
+Check to see if any of your business activities are listed here.
+If they are, then check with the right federal agency to see how to apply.

-Requirements and fees depend on your business activity and the agency issuing the license or permit.
-It's best to check with the issuing agency for details on the business license cost.
+Requirements and fees depend on your business activity and the issuing agency.
+Check with them for details on the business license cost.

 State licenses and permits

 States tend to regulate a broader range of activities than the federal government.
-For example, business activities that are commonly regulated locally include auctions, construction, and dry cleaning, farming, plumbing, restaurants, retail, and vending machines.
+Business activities that are commonly regulated at the local level include:

 Some licenses and permits expire after a set period of time.
 Keep close track of when you need to renew them — it's often easier to renew than it is to apply for a new one.

 You'll have to research your own state, county, and city regulations.
 Industry requirements often vary by state.
-Visit your state's website to find out which permits and licenses you need.
+Visit your Secretary of State's website to find out which permits and licenses you need.